Daimonjiyama hike from the Silver Temple

 To be honest I didn’t particularly enjoy it when I went to Demachiyanagi to view the Mt Daimonji bonfire – although it is cool to see this huge flaming Kanji blazing away in the darkness above the rooftops, it was absurdly crowded and absurd crowds wind me up!
 Except during O-Bon, though, Daimonjiyama is a great place for a hike (in fact I think it’s completely closed off around O-Bon).

-The Daimonjiyama hike is one of the most accessible in Kyoto with the trail starting just round the corner from the Silver Temple, and it brings you up to (arguably) the city’s best viewpoint i.e. the clearing where the bonfire is set.
+The Daimonjiyama hike is one of the most accessible in Kyoto with the trail starting just round the corner from the Silver Temple, and it brings you up to one of the city’s best viewpoints i.e. the clearing where the bonfire is set.
 It’s also interesting to see the bonfire pits up close (the kanji is actually a series of smaller bonfires arranged in formation) and the shrine at their centre, and get a feel for just how massive the Mt Daimonji bonfire actually is.

 It only takes about 45 minutes to walk up – the Daimonjiyama trail’s pretty steep but well-maintained and nothing too strenuous… a lot of people walk their dogs up here!